Note: related to this subject, you may also be interested in our page about unwanted fat, which explains more about the types of fat we can remove.

 Cellulite forms on almost all bodies, but mostly women, and regardless of weight.
 Thankfully, it’s not a sign of ill health – just a cosmetic annoyance.
 If your bumpy skin is bothering you, we’ve got Surrey cellulite treatments that may work on you.
 We encourage you to start with a consultation, where we’ll be able to take a closer look at your skin, and make recommendations from there.

-Why BC Laser and Skincare Centre for the best Vancouver-area cellulite treatments?
+Why Beautiful Canadian Laser and Skincare Clinic for the best Vancouver-area cellulite treatments?

 Our experience dealing with cellulite goes back to the early 2000s.
 At that time, we were one of the first clinics in our area to offer Velashape (formerly Velasmooth).
 Not only that, being a quality clinic, the company behind the technology chose us to participate in an FDA research study with it.
 At the time, it was a revolutionary way to treat fat and cellulite.